-Certification is issued, to the student, by the Alabama State Department of Education when all requirements have been satisfactorily met.
-This process could take two (2) or three (3) MONTHS due to the high volume of applications received by the Alabama State Department of Education.
+The Certification Officer will submit all materials along with verification of successful when all requirements have been satisfactorily met.
+This process could take two (2) or three (3) MONTHS due to the high volume of applications received by the Alabama State

+Education.